-The extract in this study was able to reduce prostate specific antigen from 325.6 ng/mL down to 90 ng/mL!
+The extract in this study reduced prostate-specific antigen from 325.6 ng/mL down to 90 ng/mL!

-It was also able to inhibit arginase (a prostate cancer-related enzyme) from 65.2 mUnits of urea per mg of protein to just 40 mUnits of urea per mg of protein.
+It could also inhibit arginase (a prostate cancer-related enzyme) from 65.2 mUnits of urea per mg of protein to just 40 mUnits of urea per mg of protein.
 The study concluded that this herb could and should be used in the treatment of prostate diseases.

-This benefit of selenium supplementation was statistically significant in smokers, people who used to smoke, high-grade cancer cases, and advanced cancer cases.
+This benefit of selenium supplementation was statistically significant in smokers, people who smoked, high-grade cancer cases, and advanced cancer cases.

 These include the cell cycle pathway, apoptosis (programmed cell death), proliferation (cell growth), survival, invasion, angiogenesis (growth of tumor blood supply), metastasis (spreading of cancer to tissue outside of the prostate), and inflammation.

 Beta-sitosterol affects these pathways in ways that help slow and prevent tumor growth.

 The bonus with beta-sitosterol is that it is generally considered to be non-toxic, which is basically the opposite of all chemotherapy treatments, which are notorious for their toxicity on the human body.
 Overall, beta-sitosterol is a potent anti-cancer nutraceutical supplement that is also relatively safe.

 Urtica dioica, also known as stinging nettle, provides symptomatic relief of lower urinary tract symptoms that come along with Benign Prostatic Hyperplasia.